FedUni/caliko/README.md

 It is released under the MIT software license.
 See LICENSE.txt for further details.

-The FABRIK algorithm itself is explained in the following research paper:
+The FABRIK algorithm is explained in the following research paper:
 Aristidou, A., & Lasenby, J. (2011).
 FABRIK: a fast, iterative solver for the inverse kinematics problem.
 Graphical Models, 73(5), 243-260.

 ## Structure